neurogears/ranson-rig/README.md

 The communication interface between Python/MATLAB and the stimulation rig is built on top of the [OSC](http://opensoundcontrol.org/spec-1_0) real-time protocol over UDP.

 A sequence of messages is used to setup the stimuli for each trial, followed by a start message for each trial type.
 The existing messages and their parameters are detailed below.

+### Data Storage

+Data storage messages control where logged data is recorded, and specify session and trial identifiers to enable replay of trials in open loop mode.

+#### Dataset

+This message specifies the root of the dataset, i.e. the volume and file path prefix where all the data will be stored.
+Replay of trials is only allowed within the same dataset.

+* **`/dataset`**
+  * **Path** the root path of the dataset where all sessions and trials will be stored

+#### Experiment

+This message specifies the start of a new session, and provides metadata about animal ID and session start time.

+* **`/experiment`**
+  * **ExpID** the string containing metadata information about the session, in the following format `yyyy-MM-dd_HH-mm-ss_ID`

 ### Preloading